-As part of the School's international focus, (which includes an emphasis on the teaching of foreign languages and provision of opportunities for students to travel and study abroad), the School also enrols students from overseas and welcomes exchange students.
+As part of the School's international focus, (which includes an emphasis on the teaching of foreign languages and provision of opportunities for students to travel and study abroad), the School is a CRICOS registered institution and enrols students from overseas.
+Macarthur also welcomes short term students from overseas locations.

-Enrolment of Students with Disabilities

-Macarthur supports the enrolment of students with a disability and acknowledges and supports the rights of parents and carers to be fully informed and actively participate in key decisions relating to their child's education.
+Enrolment of Students with Disabilities Macarthur supports the enrolment of students with a disability and acknowledges and supports the rights of parents and carers to be fully informed and actively participate in key decisions relating to their child's education.

-Any decisions about admission, enrolment or participation will be made on the basis that reasonable adjustments will be made where necessary, within the means of the school, so that the student with a disability is treated on the same basis as a student without a disability.
+Any decisions about enrolment or participation will be made on the basis that reasonable adjustments will be made where necessary, within the means of the School, so that the student with a disability is treated on the same basis as a student without a disability.